ammarhakim/gkyl-doc/source/postgkyl/install.rst

 .. code-block:: bash

-  conda install -c gkyl postgkyl
+  conda install -c gkyl -c conda-forge postgkyl

-Note that the flag for the Gkeyll channel, ``-c gkyl``, is required even for updating.
+Note that the flags for channels, ``-c gkyl`` and ``-c conda-forge``, is required even for updating.
 However, it can be permanently added.

 .. code-block:: bash

-  conda config --add channels gkyl conda install postgkyl
+  conda config --add channels gkyl conda config --add channels conda-forge conda install postgkyl

 Updates can be downloaded with: